shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

 !!! tip
     All database related targets `db-*` have their `test-db-*` variant for the test database.

-#### product-search-recreate-structure
+#### elasticsearch-index-recreate
 Recreates Elasticsearch indexes structure.
 Consists of two sub-tasks that can be run independently:

-* `product-search-delete-structure` - deletes existing indexes structure
+* `elasticsearch-index-delete` - deletes existing indexes structure
-* `product-search-create-structure` - creates new indexes structure by json definitions stored in the resources directory `src/Resources/definition`
+* `elasticsearch-index-create` - creates new indexes structure by json definitions stored in the resources directory `src/Resources/definition`

-#### product-search-migrate-structure
+#### elasticsearch-index-migrate
 Migrates Elasticsearch indexes if there is change between currently used structure and the one in `*.json`.
 Especially useful when you need to change the structure and don't need to have fresh data in Elasticsearch